101companies/101courses/Lambdas_at_UvA/assignments/day3/README.md

 ## Simple assignment

-See modules SelectionSort.hs and InsertionSort.hs.
+See these modules:
+* LinearSearch.hs
+* SelectionSort.hs
+* InsertionSort.hs

 This assignment deals with simple use cases of foldr/l.